 The line fire, which had consumed over 21,000 acres of Southern California, is now only 3% contained.
-The fire, which ate through dry vegetation, injured three firefighters and forced evacuation Orders for over 6,000 people in San Bernardino County.
-The fire is one of the 67 largest wildfires affecting over 2 million acres in the US.
+The fire, which ate through dry vegetation, injured three firefighters, and forced evacuation orders for over 6,000 people in San Bernardino County.
+It is one of the 67 largest wildfires affecting over 2 million acres in the US.
 Climate change has disrupted the traditional slowdown of major wildfires.

 The line fire and others are fueled by a whiplash between extremely wet and hot conditions.
 “It’s arguably the worst climate sequence for the wildfire in Southern California,” said Daniel Swain, A climate change scientist at the University of California, Los Angeles, who warns that the recent coastal heat wave has led to rapid dying of vegetation, causing fires to intensify due to the lack of available fuel, affecting fire behavior.
 Dr. Swain suggests that climate change could necessitate a new term to describe the phenomenon of extreme rain and heat, which could worsen fire conditions due to the increasing likelihood of back-to-back seasons.